tuenguyenhd/CLImageEditor/README.md

-CLImageEditor
+## CLImageEditor
-Use CLImageEditor but add some improvement.
+Use CLImageEditor but add some improvements.